jduelfer/critical-inquiries/_texts/2020-05-12-farewell-to-agro.markdown

 bookauthorurl: authors/mh-perry
 date: 2020-05-13 20:00:00 -0400
 categories: article
-description: What would it look like for a small, family farm to turn from growing mass-produced commidities such as corn, wheat, and beans to growing native wildflowers?
+description: What would it look like for a small, family farm to turn from growing mass-produced commodities such as corn, wheat, and beans to growing native wildflowers?
 M. H. Perry gives us a first-hand account of what her farm went through, giving us a wonderful and inspiring glimpse of rural America.
 keywords: Farewell to Agro boulevard review M. H. Perry agriculture
 type: article
 recommended: true